delafthi/old-dotfiles/git/README.md

+# Git

+Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

-# Git config
+## Git config

-This folder contains the configuration for git.
+The configuration for git.
 Some basic configuration of git gui tools is also included (mostly only the font, because to configure the rest is horrible).

-- Stow ignores `.gitignore` files.
-Therefore, the global .gitignore list has to be linked manually.
-- Make sure to adjust the personal information in th `.gitconfig` file.
+- Make sure to adjust the personal information in the `.gitconfig` file.

 ## Dependencies